SlimeVR/SlimeVR-Docs-Site/common_issues.md

 ## The WiFi Settings window outputs ERROR

 Try reseting your tracker, this may fix the issues immediately.
-If this doesn't work your COM port may be being hogged, which can be tested by going through the firmware update process in VSCode (as it has more verbose error messages).
-If this is the case close any application that might be hogging the ports (VSCode and Cura are often the cause).
-If you continue to get this try changing USB ports on your PC.
+If this doesn't work, your COM port may be being hogged, which can be tested by going through the firmware update process in VSCode (as it has more verbose error messages).
+If this is the case, close any application that might be hogging the ports (VSCode and Cura are often the cause).
+If the issue persists, try connecting the tracker to a different USB port.

 ## The WiFi Settings window outputs symbols and nothing else

 There are two common causes that you should check:
-- Make sure that you have the right driver installed
+- Make sure that you have the right driver installed.
 - Check that your PIO firmware upload worked.
-If you have multiple firmware versions open in VSCode you will have to set the correct one to default to upload
+If you have multiple firmware versions open in VSCode you will have to set the correct one to default to upload.

 ## My tracker keeps flashing